Webbwood, Ontario

 Webbwood is an unincorporated community in Ontario, Canada.
 It is recognized as a designated place by Statistics Canada.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Webbwood had a population of 440 living in 207 of its 221 total private dwellings, a change of from its 2016 population of 485.
 With a land area of 2.82 km2, it had a population density of in 2021.

+History

+Webbwood was the first town in Canada to elect a female mayor.
+In 1936 Barbara Hanley became the first female mayor in Canada.
+She served as Webbwoods mayor until 1944.